antonioIannotta/LSS-documentation/docs/subdomains_analysis.md

 | Inbound Communications | - |
 | Outbound Communication | User Management |

-The supporting subdomain **Client** is composed of two bounded contexts described in the following bounded context canvases:
+The supporting subdomain **Client** is made up of of two bounded contexts, which are described in the following bounded context canvases:

 | Name | User Interface |
 | Description | responsible for handling user interactions and presenting information to the user. |